 This painful gas, in turn, could lead to your rabbit not eating their food.

-Providing your rabbit a constant supply of food is especially important to bunnies or rabbits that are less than 1 year old because their digestive system is extremely sensitive to changes and could even lead to death.
+Providing your rabbit with a constant supply of food is especially important for rabbits that are less than 1 year old.

-In summary, never leave your rabbit without access to food for more than 12 hours because it could lead to GI stasis, which could kill a rabbit extremely fast.
+In summary, never leave your rabbit without access to food for more than 12 hours.
+Doing so could lead to GI stasis, which could kill a rabbit extremely fast.

 What can you do if your rabbit is not eating?

-A rabbit that’s not eating can mean that they are sick or is in pain.
-If this is the case, immediately bring your rabbit to a veterinarian because a rabbit that’s not eating is a sign that’s something is seriously wrong with them.
+A rabbit that’s not eating can mean that it’s sick or is in pain.
+If this is the case, immediately bring your rabbit to a veterinarian.
+A rabbit that’s not eating is a sign that something is seriously wrong with them.

-Rabbits, being grazers, should NEVER stop eating for long periods of time because their gut requires fiber they get from food to move.
-Without this constant movement, it could lead to GI stasis and eventually — organ failure.
+Rabbits, being grazers, should never stop eating for long periods of time.
+Their gut requires the fiber they get from food to move.
+Without this constant movement, it could lead to GI stasis and, eventually, organ failure.

 It could also mean that they don’t like the food you’re providing.
 To test if it’s the food, remove any other food except high-quality alfalfa hay or timothy hay.

-A rabbit should never be left alone without any food for more than 12 hours because it could lead to a condition called gastrointestinal stasis or GI stasis.
+A rabbit should never be left alone without any food for more than 12 hours.
+Doing so could lead to a condition called gastrointestinal stasis, or GI stasis.

-GI stasis is the slowing of the passage of food.
-GI stasis is a vicious cycle of your rabbit having painful gas due to the changes of pH in their GI tract which in turn leads to your rabbit not eating anything.
+GI stasis is the slowing down of the passage of food.
+GI stasis is a vicious cycle of your rabbit having painful gas due to the pH changes in their GI tract, which in turn leads to your rabbit not eating anything.